CNVdetection/MSeq-CNV/README.md

 # MSeq-CNV
-MSeq-CNV: accurate detection of Copy Number Variation from Multiple Sequencing samples
+MSeq-CNV: accurate detection of Copy Number Variation from Sequencing of Multiple samples

 By:
 Seyed Amir Malekpour, Hamid Pezeshk and Mehdi Sadeghi